Bhoja Air Flight 213

-Bhoja Air Flight 213 was a domestic scheduled passenger flight operated by Pakistani airline Bhoja Air from Karachi to Islamabad.
-On 20 April 2012, the Boeing 737-236A aircraft serving the route crashed in bad weather during its final approach to land.
-All 121 passengers and 6 crew members aboard were killed.
-With 127 deaths, it remains as the second deadliest air disaster in Pakistan.
+Bhoja Air Flight 213 was a domestic scheduled passenger flight operated by Pakistani private airline Bhoja Air from Karachi to Islamabad.
+On 20 April 2012, the Boeing 737-236A aircraft serving the route crashed in bad weather during the final approach, killing all 121 passengers and 6 crew on board.
+It remains the second deadliest air disaster in Pakistan, after the 2010 crash of Airblue Flight 202.

 The crash was caused by the crew's inadequate flight management during adverse weather conditions.
 The flight crew were not trained adequately and properly on the automated system of the Boeing 737-236A, a more advanced version of the Boeing 737-200 series, and didn't retain sufficient knowledge on the correct procedures for handling an aircraft in bad weather conditions.
 Additionally, Bhoja Air's lack of oversight and multiple errors within Pakistan CAA's monitoring system of Pakistani airliners further contributed to the accident.

 Accident

 The aircraft was operating a domestic scheduled flight from Jinnah International Airport, Karachi, to Benazir Bhutto International Airport, Islamabad, which was the airline's first evening flight in almost 12 years.
 It was the inaugural flight of Bhoja Air's second daily service on this route (Bhoja Air was earlier closed down amidst financial difficulties in the year 2000, but restarted operations in March 2012).
 There were six crew and 121 passengers on board.
 The flight departed from Karachi at 17:05 PST (12:00 UTC) and was due to land at Islamabad at 18:50 (13:50 UTC).
-The flight was piloted by Captain Noorullah Khan Afridi (58) and First Officer Javaid Malik (53).
+The flight was piloted by Captain Noorullah Afridi (58) and First Officer Javaid Malik (53).
 The flight was uneventful until its approach to Islamabad.